Pre-Natal and Post-Natal Lymphatic Massage

 -

 Eases Discomfort and “Heavy” Limbs: Beyond visible swelling, many pregnant women feel a sensation of heaviness, tightness, or tingling in their legs when fluid accumulates.
 Lymphatic massage can alleviate these symptoms.
 A 2022 study found that MLD not only reduced swelling but also relieved feelings of heaviness, pain, and tingling in the legs of expectant mothers [revistas.usp.br].
-Participants reported improved comfort and mobility after treatment, suggesting lymphatic massage can improve quality of life late in pregnancy by reducing fluid pressure on nerves and tissues.
+Participants reported improved comfort and mobility after one treatment!

 -

-Improves Circulation and May Reduce Varicosities: By gently improving both blood and lymph circulation, prenatal massage can help minimize edema-related issues like varicose veins and leg cramps that often occur in pregnancyintegrativehealthcare.org.
+Improves Circulation & Immune System: By gently improving both blood and lymph circulation, prenatal massage can help minimize edema-related issues like leg cramps and discomfort [pregnancyintegrativehealthcare.org].
 The enhanced circulation delivers more oxygen and nutrients to tissues and carries away waste products, potentially reducing fatigue and achiness in the legs.
 Improved lymphatic flow also supports the immune system, which is beneficial as pregnancy can strain immune function [thebump.com].

 -

-Promotes Relaxation and Lowers Stress: Prenatal lymphatic massage is deeply relaxing, activating the parasympathetic nervous system.
+Promotes Relaxation and Lowers Stress: Prenatal lymphatic massage is deeply relaxing.
 This can lower cortisol (stress hormone) levels and blood pressure, which is especially helpful if you have pregnancy-induced hypertension.
-In fact, MLD treatments in studies showed no adverse cardiovascular effects – blood pressure remained stable or even improved during sessions [revistas.usp.br] – indicating it’s a safe way to induce relaxation.
-Many moms-to-be find that a gentle massage session calms anxiety and improves sleep, thanks to the release of “feel-good” hormones like oxytocin and serotonin during massagethebump.com.
-This nurturing stress relief can indirectly benefit pregnancy outcomes, as high stress is linked to issues like poor sleep and elevated blood pressure.
+Many moms-to-be find that a gentle massage session calms anxiety and improves sleep, thanks to the release of “feel-good” hormones like oxytocin and serotonin during the massage [thebump.com].

 Benefits of Postnatal Lymphatic Massage